JustinyAhin/okupter-repos/apps/sveltekit-e2e-test-playwright/README.md

 pnpm install
 ```

-Then run `pnpx playwright install` to install Playwright's browsers.
+Then run `npx playwright install` to install Playwright's browsers.

 You can now run all the tests with `pnpm playwright test` .